idaholab/moose/modules/doc/content/application_development/debugging.md

 (On Linux this will generally work, without the need for `sudo`)

 Once this is done, your executable will be loaded but won't start running.
 This is an opportune time to set breakpoints.
-We usually recommmend setting a breakpoint on `MPI_Abort` using the `b` command:
+We usually recommend setting a breakpoint on `MPI_Abort` using the `b` command:

 ```
 b MPI_Abort